 The unique properties of superconducting materials open the way to a wide range of applications e.g. in the fields of electronics, medicine, research and energy.
 Up to now, metallic superconductors are already widely used in medical diagnostics or as high field research magnets.
 However, unconventional superconductors as high-Tc cuprates or Fe-based superconductors have the potential to extend this application range significantly due to their unique properties as high critical transition temperatures or magnetic fields.
 Therefore, the central aim of this research topic is to investigate superconducting materials as well as to develop small devices or demonstrator systems for applications in an industrial environment.
-Our research covers the preparation of thin films to study key properties of new superconducting materials, the detailed characterization of coated conductors to optimize their functional properties and the application of superconducting magnetic bearings for improved technological processes.
+The research of Ruben Hühne's group covers the preparation of thin films to study key properties of new superconducting materials, the detailed characterization of coated conductors to optimize their functional properties and the application of superconducting magnetic bearings for improved technological processes.

 F. Rizzo, A. Augieri, A. Kursumovic, M. Bianchetti, L. Opherden, M. Sieger, R. Hühne, J. Hänisch, A. Meledin, G. Van Tendeloo, J. L. MacManus-Driscoll and G. Celentano,